hxtk/rules_anchore/README.md

 This repository's releases are versioned with [Semantic Versioning](https://semver.org/).
-It is intended that, for example, any repository set up with v2.0.0 can change nothing but the `http_archive` rule in their WORKSPACE dependencies to upgrade it to any v2.y.z, and everything that worked with v2.0.0 will continue to work.
+It is intended that, for example, any repository set up with v2.0.0 can change nothing but the WORKSPACE declaration included in the release notes and continue to work with any v2.y.z with no changes to any `BUILD` files.

+When the first few releases were published, a different policy was in use which stated WORKSPACE declaration compatibility as the goal.
+The change which caused v1 to increment to v2 was a change that affected `WORKSPACE` declarations.
+That marker is no longer a target because it is assumed that anyone upgrading is already looking at the release notes to get the newest `http_archive` declaration, and incrementing the major version on those sorts of changes takes away the ability to communicate breaking changes to `BUILD` declarations through the version number.

 Additionally, to avoid the risk of accidentally implementing [0ver](https://0ver.org/) instead of semver, the first release was v1.0.0.
 If